 Assoc.
 Prof Peter Foley is a clinical dermatologist, and has a wealth of experience in dermatology particularly in the treatment of psoriasis.
 He is Australia’s only councillor on the international psoriasis council and served on the steering committee of grappa (group for research and assessment of psoriasis and psoriatic arthritis).

-As the Director of Research, Peter directs the Institute's rapidly expanding clinical trials program and is co-convenor of the Australasian Psoriasis Registry.
+As the director of research, peter directs the institute's rapidly expanding clinical trials program and is co-convener of the Australasian Psoriasis Registry.
 To date he has been an author on well over 100 peer reviewed publications, including the reports of many of the pivotal trials of biologics in psoriasis and has been an investigator in over 100 clinical trials, many for new therapies for psoriasis.
-He is a world renowned expert on psoriasis and has been invited to speak at numerous meetings in all corners of the globe.
+He is a world-renowned expert on psoriasis and has been invited to speak at numerous meetings in all corners of the globe.

 DR ESTHER FREEMAN MD PHD

 Dr Esther Freeman is Chair of the Clinical Guidelines Committee at the American Academy of Dermatology (AAD) and a member of the AAD COVID-19 Task Force.
 Esther also directs the COVID-19 Dermatology Registry, an international effort supported by both the AAD and the International League of Dermatological Societies.
 Dr Freeman has authored seminal publications on the cutaneous manifestations of COVID-19.